Best Family-Friendly Hikes & Trails in Columbia

 Lake Kittamaqundi Trail

-You can’t beat the convenience factor: the Lake Kitt loop is within walking distance of Whole Foods, the Central Library branch, Columbia Mall and plenty of restaurants with outdoor seating.
+You can’t beat the convenience: the Lake Kitt loop is within walking distance of Whole Foods, the Central Library branch, Columbia Mall and plenty of restaurants with outdoor seating.

 Wilde Lake Loop